FLATTEN

 Introduced or updated: v1.2.213

-Transforms nested JSON data into a tabular format, where each element or field is represented as a separate row.
+Transforms nested JSON or array data into a tabular format, where each element or field is represented as a separate row.

 Syntax